National Rural Grocery Summit VI

 Because the loss of a rural grocery store threatens the health of local citizens and the very existence of that community, Kansas State University and a broad range of partners are working to assist rural communities and their grocery stores.
-Toward that goal, we are proud to announce that on June 6-7, 2016 we will host the Fifth National Rural Grocery Summit at the Hyatt Regency in Wichita, Kansas.
-At the Fifth National Rural Grocery Summit we will bring together store owners, citizen leaders, food suppliers, academic researchers, policy makers, and funders to talk with one another about how best to sustain this critical piece of community infrastructure and improve the health of our rural citizens.
+Toward that goal, we are proud to announce that on June 25-26, 2018 we will host the Sixth National Rural Grocery Summit at the Hilton Garden Inn in Manhattan, Kansas.
+At the Sixth National Rural Grocery Summit we will bring together store owners, citizen leaders, food suppliers, academic researchers, policy makers, and funders to talk with one another about how best to sustain this critical piece of community infrastructure and improve the health of our rural citizens.

 Over 200 participants attended our last rural grocery summit and we are expecting a larger meeting this year.
 We are writing to invite you and/or your organization to consider presenting your work at this important conference.

-Project presentations, posters, case studies, original research and/or abstracts, should be broadly related to rural grocery development and/or sustainability: Presentation at the National Rural Grocery Summit V may take the form of:
+Project presentations, posters, case studies, original research and/or abstracts, should be broadly related to rural grocery development and/or sustainability: Presentation at the National Rural Grocery Summit VI may take the form of:

 Key presentation topic areas may include, but are not limited to: